Los Angeles Police Department: Public opinion

-Corruption and misconduct
+Controversies, corruption, misconducts, and scandals

-Over the years, the Los Angeles Police Department has been the subject of a number of scandals, misconduct, and other controversies.
+Over the years, the Los Angeles Police Department has been the subject of several scandals, misconduct, and other controversies.
 According to one study, during the lengthy tenure of William H. Parker as police chief (1950–1966), the LAPD was "outwardly racist", and the tenure of police chief Daryl Gates (1978–1992) was marked by "scandalous racist violence" among the LAPD.
 Following the Rampart Division CRASH scandal of the late 1990s and early 2000s, the United States Department of Justice entered into a consent decree with the LAPD regarding systemic civil rights violations and lack of accountability that stretched back decades, requiring major reforms.
 The consent decree was lifted in 2013.
 The executive director of the American Civil Liberties Union of Southern California stated that the decree "accomplished its purpose by and large" and that the department "has made serious culture changes", but cautioned against backsliding and said there was more work to be done regarding racial disparities and treatment of the homeless.

 1920s–1940s

-Louis Oaks, a chief of the LAPD in the early 1920s, was a member of the Ku Klux Klan.
+Louis D. Oaks, chief of the LAPD in the early 1920s, was a member of the Ku Klux Klan.
 James E. Davis served two terms as LAPD police chief, heading the department from 1926 to 1929 and from 1933 to 1938.
 During his first term as chief, Davis called for violence against criminals while leading a Prohibition vice squad, and the department was known for controversies including accusations of conspiracy, blackmail, and murder.
 Davis also formed a Red Squad to combat labor unions; headed by Capt.
-William F. Hynes, the squad arrested hundreds participating in strikes.
+William F. Hynes, the squad arrested hundreds of strike participants.
 In March 1928, Christine Collins reported her nine-year-old son, Walter, missing.
-Five months later a boy named Arthur Hutchins came forth claiming to be Walter; when Mrs. Collins told the police that the boy was not her son, she was committed to a mental institution under a Section 12 internment.
-It was later determined that Walter had fallen victim to a child rapist/murderer in the infamous Wineville Chicken Coop Murders, and Arthur Hutchins admitted that he had lied about his identity in order to meet his favorite actor, Tom Mix.
+Five months later, a boy named Arthur Hutchins came forth claiming to be Walter; when Mrs. Collins told the police that the boy was not her son, she was committed to a mental institution under a Section 12 internment.
+It was later determined that Walter had fallen victim to a child rapist/murderer in the infamous Wineville Chicken Coop murders, and Arthur Hutchins admitted that he had lied about his identity to meet his favorite actor, Tom Mix.
 The widely publicized case was depicted in the 2008 film Changeling.

 When Frank L. Shaw was elected mayor in 1933, he reappointed Davis as police chief, and the LAPD––already considered "nationally notorious" for police corruption––entered a new phase of widespread criminal activity.
 In 1936, Davis sent members of the LAPD to California's state borders, along Arizona, Nevada, and Oregon, to institute checkpoints blocking the entry of migrants, or "okies".
 The police began raids and mass arrests of populations including the homeless and disabled; those taken in by police were given the option of leaving California or serving a 180-day jail term.
 The so-called "bum blockade" ended after significant negative publicity, including a suit filed by the ACLU in federal court.